 6. Ceylon Cinnamon Sticks Thin Bark (Mexican Cinnamon)

 Cinnamon is an incredibly delicious spice that you can add to your coffee, breakfast cereals, or favorite dishes.
 Besides being delicious, making it a part of your diet is beneficial to your health.
 Although consuming a small to moderate amount is safe, cinnamon’s excessive use also has some side effects.
-So, it is recommended to counsel your doctor before consuming it to get the best possible results.
+So, we recommend you counsel your doctor before consuming it to get the best possible results.
+Don’t forget to share us your favorite best cinnamon for baking!